Xedorach/OCR_Construction_Test/README.md

 More details will be added later.
 ## Dependencies:
 Dependency installations using conda, figure out how to do it for your platform for now.
+note: It only works with python 3.7, going higher will result in dependency clash between image2pdf and easyocr

 **Pytesseract**